aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to OTT on Android via Java" h2="Convert PS to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PostScript (PS) files to OpenType (OTT) is becoming increasingly important as more and more people are using mobile devices to access documents.
+OTT is a widely used format for text documents, and is supported by most mobile devices.
+Converting PS files to OTT allows users to view and edit documents on their mobile devices without having to install additional software.

+<h2>How Aspose.Total Helps for PS to OTT Conversion</h2>

-You can integrate PS to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PS to OTT conversion feature in mobile apps.
+It includes two APIs that can be used to convert PS files to OTT.
+The first API is Aspose.PDF for Android via Java, which can be used to convert PS files to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to OTT.
+Both APIs are easy to use and can be integrated into mobile apps quickly and easily.
+With Aspose.Total, developers can easily add PS to OTT conversion feature to their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}